sysrc jail_enable="YES"

 Disadvantages of Service Jails:

 Most of the configuration of jails which is discussed below is not needed for service jails.
 To understand how jails work, it is recommended to understand those configuration possibilities.
-The details about what is needed to configure a service jail is in Configuring service jails.
+The details about what is needed to configure a service jail are in the Service Jails section.

 17.2.4.
 VNET Jails